Skip to Content

 – Impact on Grass Blades and Ruts

 Wet grass is a great deal more delicate and susceptible to damage.
 The heavy mower can severely shred grass blades, leaving them looking ragged.
-Additionally, repeated mowing on saturated soil can cause permanent ruts in your lawn.
+Repeated mowing on saturated soil can cause permanent ruts in your lawn.

 – Slippery Slopes and Potential Injuries

 Mowing on a slope is always a bit of a risk.
-However, if your lawn is wet, the slope can become slippery, increasing the odds of foot injuries significantly.
-It’s good to be mindful of these risks when deciding whether to mow a wet lawn.
+However, the hill can become slippery if your lawn is wet, increasing the odds of foot injuries significantly.
+It’s good to be mindful of these risks when deciding whether to mow a soggy lawn.

 – Electrical Shock Hazard